 In 2015, mining within the Fort Knox open pit occurred in Phase 7 and Phase 8 (Figure 3).
-Phase 7 stripping commenced in the 4^{th} quarter of 2008.
+Phase 7 stripping commenced in the 4th quarter of 2008.
 Stripping for phase 7 continued into 2012 before sustained ore was achieved.

-In 2016, the final pit layback area known as Phase 8 is scheduled to continue mining activities.
-This phase of the pit is planned to deliver ore to the mill and the leach pad from 2015 until mining activities end in 2019.
+Mining activities continued in 2016 for the final pit layback area known as Phase 8.
+This phase of the pit delivered ore to the mill and the leach pad beginning in 2015 and will continue until mining activities end in 2019.